fortigate3600/KeyL/README.md

 ### Now on the target machine:

-Now you have to options:
+Now you have two options:
 1. Inject and execute (with root priviledges) the `make.sh` file.

 2. Create a root shell with `sudo su` paste and execute the content of `toBePasted.txt` (easier).